-We believe that there are many school factors that affect the success of our students – Washington School’s atmosphere and overall attitudes toward diversity, involvement of the community, and culturally responsive curriculum, to name a few.
+We believe that there are many school factors that affect the success of our students – Washington Academy’s atmosphere and overall attitudes toward diversity, involvement of the community, and culturally responsive curriculum, to name a few.

 Of all of these factors, the personal and academic relationships between teachers and their students may be the most influential.
 This relationship has been referred to as the “core relationship” of learning – the roles of teachers and students, the subject matter, and their interaction in the classroom.